xhayper/Animator/README.md

 -- Globals --

-HttpRequire("HttpLink") -- Require the module using GET Request, Must start with 'http://' or 'https://' myRequire("Path") -- Used by Animator to require the modules
+HttpRequire("HttpLink") -- Require the module using GET Request, Must start with 'http://' or 'https://' animatorRequire("Path") -- Used by Animator, Same as HttpRequire but with this repo link
 ```

 ## Usage